 My heart goes out to those with celiac disease back when the gluten-free diet was not popular 10-20 years ago.
 That must have been really tough to stick to the diet.
-Thankfully, today the gluten-free diet is a fad diet and manufacturers are running to keep up with the demand for gluten-free products.
-Now there is a vast amount of gluten-free foods available for our celiac friends.
-But they are not the only ones consuming gluten-free products.
+Thankfully, today manufacturers are running to keep up with the demand for gluten-free products.
+Now there is a vast amount of gluten-free foods available for our celiac-friends.
+However, they are not the only ones consuming gluten-free products.
 In fact, the gluten-free diet has gained a whole lot of attention lately.
 If you’re interested to know if it’s worth all the hype or not, keep reading!

 What is Gluten?